Medea: Jason and Medea

-Various Myth endings
+Various myth endings

-In Corinth, Jason abandoned Medea for the king's daughter, Glauce.
+In Corinth, Jason abandoned Medea for the king Creon's daughter, Glauce.
 Before the fifth century BCE, there seem to have been two variants of the myth's conclusion.
 According to the poet Eumelus, to whom the fragmentary epic Korinthiaka is usually attributed, Medea killed her children by accident.
 She buried them alive in the Temple of Hera, believing this would make them immortal.
 The poet Creophylus, however, blamed their murders on the citizens of Corinth.

-According to Euripides's version, Medea took her revenge by sending Glauce a dress and golden coronet, covered in poison.
+According to Euripides's Medea, she took her revenge on Glauce by sending her a dress and golden coronet, covered in poison.
 This resulted in the deaths of both the princess and the king, Creon, when he went to save his daughter.
 Medea then continued her revenge, murdering two of her children herself and refusing to allow Jason to hold the bodies.
 Afterward, she left Corinth and flew to Athens in a golden chariot driven by dragons sent by her grandfather, Helios, god of the sun.

 Although Jason in Euripides calls Medea most hateful to gods and men, the fact that the chariot is given to her by Helios indicates that she has the Gods on her side.
 As Bernard Knox points out, Medea's last scene parallels that of a number of indisputably divine beings in other plays by Euripides.
 Just like these gods, Medea "interrupts and puts a stop to the violent action of the human being on the lower level" and "justifies her savage revenge on the grounds that she has been treated with disrespect and mockery" so that she "takes measures and gives orders for the burial of the dead, prophesies the future," and "announces the foundation of a cult."
 This deliberate murder of her children by Medea appears to be Euripides's invention, although some scholars believe Neophron created this alternate tradition.
 Her filicide would go on to become the standard for later writers.
 Pausanias, writing in the late 2nd century CE, records five different versions of what happened to Medea's children after reporting that he has seen a monument for them while traveling in Corinth.
-Fleeing from Jason, Medea made her way to Thebes, where she healed Heracles (the former Argonaut) from the curse of Hera (that led him to slay his sons).
+Fleeing from Jason, Medea made her way to Thebes, where she healed Heracles (a former Argonaut) from the curse of Hera that led him to slay his sons.